esqu1/Rusty-Rubik/README.md

 Documentation
 ===
+The document requires the KaTeX header file to be built with it to render properly.
 You can build the documentation for this project via:
 ```
-cargo doc --no-deps --open
+RUSTDOCFLAGS="--html-in-header header.html" cargo doc --no-deps --open
 ```